Read Text from Images with C# OCR

 int characterNumber = character.CharacterNumber;

-String characterText = character.Text;
+string characterText = character.Text;

-AnyBitmap characterImage = character.ToBitmap(input);
+AnyBitmap characterImage = character.ToBitmap();

-System.Drawing.Bitmap characterImageLegacy = character.ToBitmap(input);
+System.Drawing.Bitmap characterImageLegacy = character.ToBitmap();

 int characterXLocation = character.X;